All the songs listed on this web-site are cross-referenced by song title in these

 Both the US and UK VHS releases appear to be deleted and this title has never

 been released on DVD.
-For an unauthorised 2007 DVD containing Bob's
+For unauthorised 2007 and 2013 DVDs containing Bob's

 complete set, see Questionable Video.